-Sustainability

-To ensure the health of the environment, social equity, and economic prosperity are enhanced and not harmed by development at the individual site level and the neighborhood level.
-Sustainability goals are incorporated into many new trends in urban design, so our community should be open to new ideas in this area.
-Demographic shifts favor more urban, interconnected development with increased mobility and green amenities.
-Often, transforming an area depends upon changes in the highest and best use for the community as a whole.
-Sustainable development is almost always the best longterm investment of private and public funds.

-Historic Preservation

-To enhance our sense of community, to preserve the stories of older cultures found in the landmarks and landscapes we visit, and to protect the memories of people, places, and events honored in our local monuments and markers.
-Historic preservation can apply to individual buildings or neighborhoods and is an essential component to maintaining the unique character of our community.

-Form Based Code

-To better respond to the relationship of buildings to the street, architectural massing, shape and design, and the location of on-site parking.
-A form-based code focuses on the physical shape and configuration of the built environment rather than land uses.
-Using this approach can offer more predictability than flexible Planned Unit Development processes offer.

-Livability or Lifetime Community

-To leverage opportunities outside of land use zoning and controls that can account for sustainability, demographics, and affordability, such that each area represents a diversity of household incomes and interests.
+- Sustainability to improve environmental, social, and economic performance at both the individual site level and the neighborhood level.
+Trends in land use and design continue to push the envelope in these arenas.
+Demographic shifts favor more urban development that offers interconnectedness and mobility, downplays physical space and privacy, and prefers green amenities.
+Often, transforming an area depends upon changes in the highest and best use.
+These changes can also account for capital gains realized through sustainable practices. - Historic Preservation to enhance our sense of community, to preserve the stories of older cultures found in the landmarks and landscapes we visit, and to protect the memories of people, places, and events honored in our national monuments. - Urban Design Toolkit to better respond to the relationship of buildings to the street, architectural massing, shape and design, and the location of onsite parking.
+Using a form-based code approach can offer more predictability than flexible Planned Unit Development processes offer. - Livability or Lifetime Community to leverage opportunities outside of land use zoning and controls that can account for sustainability, demographics, and affordability, such that each area represents a diversity of household incomes and interests.
 Such districts are designed to promote social, physical, mental, and emotional well-being for all ages and abilities.

-Certified Technology Park and the Trades District
+Certified Technology Park and the Trades District Background and Intent: The Bloomington Certified

-Background and Intent: The Bloomington Certified Technology Park (CTP) encompasses 65 acres of Downtown and is home to several technology companies as well as other professional offices with mixed-use components.
+Technology Park (CTP) encompasses 65 acres of Downtown and is home to several technology companies as well as other professional offices with mixed-use components.
 The State-certified designation allows for the local recapture of up to \$5 million of state and local tax revenue, which can be invested in the development of the park to attract technology-focused businesses that will create jobs.
 The Trades District is within the CTP and represents an area within Downtown that offers employment and residential opportunities - a live-work district - and is a top priority of the City.
 The vision of this Focus Area is that of an urban district, in the immediate proximity of Downtown, that fosters networking and new, dynamic employment uses through a well connected, campus-like context.
 With open spaces and historic structures, it is a vibrant, high-performance district that nevertheless embraces its historical heritage.

-Land Use Development Approvals: Land use policy guidance shall first utilize the 2013 Certified Technology Park Master Plan and Redevelopment Strategy to aid in land development approvals.
+Land Use Development Approvals: Land use policy guidance shall first utilize The 2013 Certified Technology Park Master Plan and Redevelopment Strategy to aid in land development approvals.
 Subsequently, land use policy guidance shall then refer to the underlying Land Use District designations within this chapter and apply the Enhance development theme for approvals.
-The aforementioned principle of Historic Preservation should be used to coordinate and attract investments and interests, and the principle of sustainability should be considered to ensure social equity through access to affordable housing as well as the provision of green space.
+Furthermore, the aforementioned principle of Historic Preservation should be used to coordinate and attract investments and interests.